-For CH branch the investments covering technical provisions are held in specific funds comprising of government and corporate bonds.
+For CH branch the investments covering technical provisions are held locally by the external asset management with investment funds based on bonds.

 The capital requirement was calculated using the proportionality principle: the part of market risk capital requirement was proportionally re-estimated from the total requirement for the Company using specific scaling factors by asset type.